tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/最佳实践/微服务/Dubbo 应用托管到 TKE_intl_en.md

 #### Building image

 TCR provides both automatic and manual methods to build an image.
-For more information, see [Image Building Overview](https://intl.cloud.tencent.com/document/product/1051/39846).
 To demonstrate the build process, the manual method is used.

 The image name needs to be in line with the convention of `ccr.ccs.tencentyun.com/[namespace]/[ImageName]:[image tag]`: